aws-amplify/amplify-js/packages/datastore/README.md

 > INTERNAL USE ONLY

-This package contains the AWS Amplify JS DataStore category and is intended for internal use only.
-To integrate Amplify JS into your app, please use [aws-amplify](https://www.npmjs.com/package/aws-amplify).
+This package contains the AWS Amplify DataStore category and is intended for internal use only.
+To integrate Amplify into your app, please use [aws-amplify](https://www.npmjs.com/package/aws-amplify).

 # AWS Amplify DataStore Docs